mui/material-ui/docs/pages/careers/react-engineer-docs-infra.md

 ### Key responsibilities

-- Ensure the documentation feels fast and snappy for readers.
-  You'll be closely keeping tabs on Lighthouse scores and bundle size
+- Ensure the documentation feels fast and snappy for readers You'll be closely keeping tabs on Lighthouse scores and bundle size
 - Develop new features that will enhance the way the libraries are showcased
 - Improve content findability by refining the documentation search quality